 Conditions of the Award: As an undergraduate Summer FLAS Fellow, the following terms and conditions are required:

 - During the summer, students are required to be enrolled in an intensive summer language program.

 - A summer session qualifies as an intensive language program if it provides a minimum of six (6) weeks instruction totaling at least 140 contact hours (for intermediate/200 level) or 120 contact hours (for advanced/300+ level) of language instruction.

 - Courses may be taken through a domestic, virtual, or overseas study program that is pre-approved by the U.S. Department of Education.

-- Eligible students must be enrolled at UWM and must be at the intermediate or advanced level (200-level or higher) of a Less-Commonly-Taught Foreign Language.
+- Eligible students must be enrolled at UWM and must be at the intermediate or advanced level (200-level or higher) of a Less-Commonly-Taught World Language.